 Product Liability Issues

-If you or a loved one has been injured by a dangerous or defective product, it is important to understand that you have legal rights.
+If a dangerous or defective product has injured you or a loved one, you must understand that you have legal rights.
 You may be able to file a product liability lawsuit against the manufacturer seeking compensation for damages such as medical expenses, lost income, hospitalization, cost of rehabilitation, surgery, pain and suffering and emotional distress.
 An experienced product defect lawyer can help injured victims and their families better understand their legal rights and options.